xapix-io/paos/README.md

                        "Body" {"SomeWrapper" {"Value" {:__value nil
                                                        :__type "string"}}}}}

-`service/request-mapping` should give you an example how a request should look to be converted into payload xml.
-Places where you have to add some real values are marked as `{:__value nil}` with data type expected by service `{:__type "string"}`
+`service/request-mapping` should give you an example how a request should look like to be converted into payload xml.
+Places where you have to add some real values are marked as `{:__value nil}` with the data type expected by the service in `{:__type "string"}`

 Some data types can have arrays of complex objects: